jothepro/doxygen-awesome-css/README.md

 Tested with

-- Chrome 104, Chrome 104 for Android, Chrome 103 for iOS
+- Chrome 110, Chrome 109 for Android, Chrome 110 for iOS
-- Safari 15, Safari for iOS 15
+- Safari 16, Safari for iOS 16
-- Firefox 103, Firefox 103 for Android, Firefox Daylight 102 for iOS
+- Firefox 110, Firefox 110 for Android, Firefox 109 for iOS
-- Edge 104
+- Edge 110

 The theme does not strive to be backwards compatible to (significantly) older browser versions.